Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Combination and Interpretation of the Results

 Table~\ref{tab:iso_unconstrained} shows the results of the isospin-unconstrained fits of the \babar \RDx analysis, exhibiting good compatibility between charged and neutral $D$ and $D^*$ modes.
 Such measurements might be particularly interesting in the context of obtaining data-driven insight into the size of semiclassical radiative corrections, expected to enter at the subpercent level.

-Another interesting comparison is to examine the measurements of \RDx as a function of time: more precise knowledge of normalization and background processes often leads to shifts.
-Figure~\ref{fig:rdx_time} displays the measured value as a function of paper submission time.
-Notably the most precise measurements were produced recently and show overall a better agreement with the SM expectation.
+Another interesting comparison is to examine the measurements of \RDx as a function of time: more precise knowledge of normalization and background processes can lead to shifts in the central values.
+Figure~\ref{fig:rdx_time.pdf} displays the measured value as a function of paper submission time, illustrating the improving precision with time.
+Notably, the most recent measurements tend to display better agreement with the SM expectations.
+It is not clear, however, whether this is a systematic shift or a statistical fluctuation as there have not been meaningful changes in the procedures that determine the background, normalization, and signal components.
+Note also that all measurements are compatible among themselves, with a $\chi^2$ probability of 27\%.